ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 Returns the properties of the classical laminate theory:

 * **Parameters:**
-  - query: result type
+  - query: Result type.
 * **Options:**
-  - laminate_properties: Young’s, flexural and shear moduli of the laminate
+  - laminate_properties: Young’s, flexural, and shear moduli of the laminate.
-  - polar_properties: E1, E2  and G12 depending on the laminate orientation
+  - polar_properties: E1, E2,  and G12 depending on the laminate orientation.
 * **Example:**
   ```pycon
   >>> fab.clt_query(query='polar_properties')